TUDelft-DataDrivenControl/WFSim/README.md

 ## Control in WFSim:

 Model Predictive Control applications in WFSim can be found in the NMPC branch.
-Questions and comments regading this branch can be send to: sjoerd.boersma@supergrid-institute.com.
+Questions and comments regarding this branch can be send to: sjoerd.boersma@supergrid-institute.com.

 All credit goes to the Delft University of Technology.
 WFSim was written by dr.ir.
 Sjoerd Boersma and ir.
 Bart Doekemeijer and under the supervision of prof.dr.ir.
 Jan-Willem van Wingerden.